Plant intelligence: Cleve Backster

 There is no objective scientific evidence for the existence of such complex behaviour in plants.
 The recent spate of popular literature on "plant consciousness" appears to have been triggered by "experiments" with a lie detector, subsequently reported and embellished in a book called The Secret Life of Plants.
 Unfortunately, when scientists in the discipline of plant physiology attempted to repeat the experiments, using either identical or improved equipment, the results were uniformly negative.
 Further investigation has shown that the original observations probably arose from defective measuring procedures.

 John M. Kmetz noted that the Backster effect was based on observations of only seven plants, which nobody including Backster was able to replicate.

 The television show MythBusters also performed experiments (season 4, episode 18, 2006) to test the concept.
 The tests involved connecting plants to a polygraph galvanometer and employing actual and imagined harm upon the plants or upon others in the plants' vicinity.
 The galvanometer showed a reaction about one third of the time.
 The experimenters, who were in the room with the plant, posited that the vibrations of their actions or the room itself could have affected the polygraph.
 After isolating the plant, the polygraph showed a response slightly less than one third of the time.
 Later experiments with an EEG failed to detect anything.
 The show concluded that the results were not repeatable, and that the theory was not true.

 Backster's research was cited in the pseudoscientific book The Secret Life of Plants in 1973.
 Whilst the book captured public attention it severely damaged the credibility of the field of plant intelligence.
 Philosopher Yogi H. Hendlin noted that the book's "combination of haphazard, panpsychist metaphysical speculations and unmethodical citizen science stigmatised legitimate progressive plant research, alongside the era's new-age pseudoscience, tarring the discipline's serious inquiry".

 Dorothy Retallack

 In 1973, Dorothy Retallack authored The Sound of Music and Plants.
-In the book Retallack records experiments she conducted at Colorado Women's College on applying different music to plants.
-She stated that the plants died in response to acid rock but flourished in response to classical music and jazz.
+In the book, Retallack records experiments she conducted at Colorado Women's College on applying different music to plants in controlled chambers.
+After about 20 experiments, she stated that the plants died in response to acid rock, had no response to country music, and flourished under classical music and jazz.
+Retallack was ecstatic to find out that she and the plants had overlapping taste in music.

-The experiments were described as pseudoscientific as they were poorly designed and did not control for other factors such as humidity, light or water.
-Colorado Women's College was embarrassed by the experiments.
+Despite Retallack's pride in her experiments, the experiments were described as pseudoscientific and poorly designed as there was a lack of control for factors such as humidity, light and water.
+Also, Retallack did not have scientific definitions for genres of music.
+Professors and researchers from Colorado Women's College expressed anger and embarrassment over the experiments.
+Nonetheless, Retallack's work had a lasting impact, as attempts to replicate her experiment are still ongoing to this day.